 The only person who can stop you from achieving financial independence is you.
 Get out of your own way!

-If you need money to pay off your debts, read 7 Ways to Get $10,000 – From Refinancing a Mortgage to Asking Mom.
+If you need money to pay off your debts, read How to Deal With Your Money Problems.